 We seek to create

-an environment that encourages informed, scientifically-guided public discussion of the issues surrounding nuclear technologies, by offering educational programs and creating resources that can be used by the non-specialized public, with the hope of nullifying the effect of misleading information in the mass media, and ultimately paving the way to greater support for needed regulation and other threat-reducing initiatives.
+an environment that encourages informed, scientifically-guided public discussion of the issues surrounding nuclear technologies, by offering educational programs and creating resources that can be used by the non-specialized public, with the hope of nullifying the effect of misleading information in the mass media, and ultimately paving the way to greater support for needed regulation - such as nuclear weapons reductions and disarmament - and other threat-reducing initiatives.

 Through the available links to short videos, interviews, articles and research papers, anyone can delve into a related topic and obtain a deeper understanding of nuclear proliferation and nuclear energy production.

-The members of the K1 Project strongly believe in the value of a public discussion on nuclear topics.
+The members of the K=1 Project strongly believe in the value of a public discussion on nuclear topics.
 Related issues such as nuclear weapons, radiation, and the need to produce clean energy influence all of us, regardless of where we live in the world.
-In order to make informed decisions and be aware of the risks that surround us, it is necessary to learn through active research and debate.
+The ability to make informed decisions and be aware of the risks that surround us is at the foundation of our democratic society, and is a necessary ingredient for helping lead humanity to a more secure future.